List of all -year-old Apple-1 computers in a virtual museum. Mobile-friendly and responsive website.

 The Apple-1 is now .
 Steve Wozniak is .
 Steve Jobs would be .

-The website is run privately.
-Everyone can use the information from this website by adding credit (for example “information from Apple-1 Registry www.Apple1Registry.com”).
-To use any pictures or footage you need (as always) permission of the right holder.
+This website is privately run.
+Everyone is free to use the information from this website by adding proper credit (for example, “information from Apple-1 Registry www.Apple1Registry.com”).

 No rating